What is a Buffer Strip?

 Can I get assistance measuring off and flagging my buffer area?

 Yes, we have technicians on staff that can come out to your land and flag off your buffer area upon request.
-Stop by our office or give us a call to set up a date and time.
+Please give us a call to set up a date and time.

 Will the government be paying for these buffers?